ashtonw7/writing-with-no-purpose/posts/king.md

 —I am.

-—Could you make me like a silk robe?
+—Could you make me a silk robe?
 And maybe an ermine coat.
 I think they’d look good together.

 —Those are awfully expensive materials.
 Why do you even want an outfit like that?